SpronQ/FrontendCodingChallenge/README.md

 - Add new tasks to the board
 - Remove tasks from the board
 - Drag and drop tasks
+- Automate the tests (with github actions or similar)

 ## Testing Requirements